vrthra/ddset/README.md

 Our submission is a tool that implements the algorithm given in the paper _Abstracting Failure Inducing Inputs_.
 We provide a file `artifact.tar.gz` which contains the code to reproduce our results.
+The `artifact.tar.gz` contains `src/DDSet.ipynb` which contains the complete algorithm explained and worked out in one simple and one complex example in a [Jupyter notebook](https://jupyter.org/).
+It can be viewed through either the virtual box as explained below, or can be directly viewed using any of the Jupyter notebook viewers including VSCode.

 Our evaluation partially (2 subjects out of 6) depends on the [DBGBench](https://dbgbench.github.io/) docker images.
 Since these are previously published artifacts, we have not included the docker images in our submission.
 The docker images are fetched automatically when the target